fazcue/my-dev-setup/helix editor/Prettier .prettierrc.md

-To add in every nextjs project root
+To add in every nextjs project root #development

 ```json
 {